30 Gorgeous Photos of Rare Earth Events

 Captured in rural Cowen, West Virginia, these light pillars are actually the collective glints of millions of ice crystals, according to Atmospheric Optics.
 Since the light pillars take on the colors of the surrounding sun and clouds, they can appear as different colors of the rainbow.

-Considered one of the greatest natural events on Earth, the Monarch butterfly migration from the northeast U.S. and Canada to central Mexico takes place just before winter touches down in the insects’ summer locales.
-A photographer in Michoacán, Mexico, was lucky enough to capture this rare glimpse of the final days of the migration.
-The journey takes the butterflies two months to complete.
+Considered one of the greatest natural events on Earth, the Monarch butterfly migration from the northeast U.S. and Canada to central Mexico takes place just before winter.
+A photographer in Michoacán, Mexico, was lucky enough to capture this rare glimpse of the final days of the migration, which takes the butterflies two months to complete.
 That means they're flying up to 100 miles a day, according to the United States Department of Agriculture.

 Nope, this isn't an outtake from Frozen.
 It's a photo of the deepest lake in the world, Lake Baikal in Russia.
 Under very specific conditions—which include just the right amount of wind, frost, and sunlight—the lake becomes covered in dazzling turquoise ice.
 The ice most frequently appears in March, which is when this photo was taken.

 Lightning is one of the oldest observed natural phenomena on Earth, but that doesn't make it any less remarkable.
 This weather is basically "a giant spark of electricity in the atmosphere" that develops due to the opposite charges in the clouds and in the air around it, according to the National Severe Storms Laboratory.
 "The flash of lightning temporarily equalizes the charged regions in the atmosphere until the opposite charges build up again."